Insects in art

-Insects have found uses in art, as in other aspects of culture, both symbolically and physically, from ancient times.
+Insects has found uses in art, as in other aspects of culture, both symbolically and physically, from ancient times.
 Artforms include the direct usage of beetlewing (elytra) in paintings, textiles, and jewellery, as well as the representation of insects in fine arts such as paintings and sculpture.
 Insects have sometimes formed characteristic features of artforms, as in Art Nouveau jewellery.

 Insect groups represented in art include bees, beetles, butterflies, grasshoppers, and dragonflies.

 Overview

 Societies across the world have from ancient to modern times used the shapes and colours of insects, and sometimes their actual bodies, in their art, whether jewellery or ceramics, body painting or textiles, paintings or sculptures.
 In North America, the Navajo make symbolic sandpaintings of blowflies, cicadas, corn bugs and dragonflies.
 The Hopi draw a variety of insects, but especially butterflies, on pottery.
 In other parts of the world, insects, most often honeybees, are shown in ancient rock art.
 Australian Aborigines often represented totemic insects in cave paintings and ritual objects.
 The art of cultures as widely separated as Ancient Greece, China and Japan includes bees, butterflies, crickets, cicadas and dragonflies.